Please ensure Javascript is enabled for purposes of website accessibility

 2. When you arrive at The West Woods, stop into the nature center (open 10 a.m. to 4:30 p.m.) to collect a packet of black oil sunflower seed.

 3. Follow the Trout Lily Trail, then hang a right at the fork after the boardwalk across the wetlands, following the signs.
-Soon you’ll come upon the feeding station marked by a bird feeder, orange bucket and benches.
-(Looking for Parker?
-Now that resident birds are accustomed to people in the feeding area, he’s gone indoors for the remainder of the 2024 season.)
+Soon you’ll come upon the feeding station marked by a bird feeder, an orange bucket and some benches.
+(Looking for Parker the mannequin?
+The birds frequenting this spot are now so used to humans that we’re keeping him indoors this winter…but we’ll tell him you were asking for him.)

 4. As soon as you arrive, cover the onsite feeder with the bucket.
 (A reminder to do this is also posted onsite.)
 Place a few seeds in your hand, hold it out flat, stand very still, and wait for birds to arrive.
 They tend to come in waves, so you may need to wait a little while for the next wave to come, but odds are you’ll have at least a few takers if you are patient.
 Enjoy!